Flow views and infinite interval exchange transformations for recognizable substitutions: Self-similar tilings, S-adic sequences and fusion tilings of

-This substitution has two distinct eigenvalues of large modulus.
+This substitution has two distinct eigenvalues of modulus $> 1$.
 Again from \cite{ClarkSadunSize} we know that even when properly normalized, the tiling flows are not topologically conjugate unless the tile lengths are rationally related.
-The two flows shown are not conjugate. \exend \end{example}
+The two flows shown thus represent tiling dynamical systems that are are not topologically conjugate.
+Again if we imagine translation as moving the vertical bar right or left, we see a sort of distortion that is the obstruction to topological conjugacy. \exend \end{example}

-\begin{example}[Chacon substitution] The Chacon substitution $\chacon(0) = 0 \,0 \, 1 \, 0$ and $\chacon(1) = 1$ is not primitive, but it is minimal and uniquely ergodic and therefore its subshift has canonical IIETs.
+\begin{example}[Chacon substitution] The Chacon substitution $A \mapsto AABA$ and $B \mapsto B$ is not primitive, but its subshift is minimal and uniquely ergodic and therefore it has canonical IIETs.

-The lack of primitivity prohibits a representative flow view for the natural length tiles.
-The natural length for ``$1$'' is 0, so the result is a 3-odometer on just the $0$ tile.
-Its flow view would look like a solid green rectangle, so only the unit length flow view is pictured in figure \ref{fig:naturallengthflowviewchac}. \exend \end{example}
+The lack of primitivity prohibits a representative flow view for the natural length tiles because the natural length for ``$B$'' is 0, so the result is a 3-odometer on just the $A$ tile.
+That flow view would look like a solid green rectangle because all the tiles are green intervals.
+We show only the unit length flow view in figure \ref{fig:naturallengthflowviewchac}.

+The Chacon subshift is weakly mixing but not strongly mixing \cite{ChaconWM}.
+As we move to the edges of the flow view we see that the organization present at the origin degrades rapidly when compared to the tribonacci or period-doubling flow views. \exend \end{example}